Princeton-CDH/htr2hpc/DEVELOPERNOTES.md

 ## Building Documentation

-Building documentation alone doesn't require eScriptorium installed.
+Building documentation alone doesn't require eScriptorium or its dependencies to be installed.

 Install htr2hpc with docs dependencies, then run: